AB InBev sets 'domestic' stock listing in Johannesburg

 South Africa's Public Investment Corporation is SABMiller's fourth-largest shareholder, with a 3.42 percent stake.
 It and other investors, such as Allan Gray Property Ltd, could have faced problems retaining an interest in a future AB InBev/SABMiller combination if acquirer AB InBev was classified as a foreign stock.

-AB InBev has been clear from the outset that it would consider retaining a listing in South Africa, recognising SABMiller's origins 120 years ago selling Castle Lager in gold-prospecting fields around Johannesburg.
+AB InBev has been clear from the outset that it would consider retaining a listing in South Africa, recognizing SABMiller's origins 120 years ago selling Castle Lager in gold-prospecting fields around Johannesburg.

 The Belgium-based brewer's reputation as a cost slasher has alarmed local unions in a country with a 25 percent unemployment rate and where the government has a track record of delaying deals while imposing strict conditions to prevent job losses.